DiamondLightSource/pymalcolm/docs/arch/intro.rst

   server Block to the end user.

-- Attributes: Hold the current value of a piece of data of a fixed simple type like Int, Float, String, Enum, IntArray, Table or a named Map.
+- Attributes: Hold the current value of a piece of data of a fixed simple type like Int, Float, String, Enum, IntArray or Table.
 You can Get and Subscribe to changes in all Attributes, and Put to Attributes with a defined setter.
 In a client Block, Attributes will mirror the value of the Block acting as a server, with a Put operation being forwarded to the server Block.
 For example, the State of a Block would be an Attribute, as would the CurrentStep of a scan.

 - Methods: Expose a function call.
 You can Call a Method with a (possibly empty) Map of arguments, and it will return a (possibly empty) Map of return values.